Utah Residential Glass Recycling:

 A: It depends on what material we are picking up.
-For instance, the mixed recyclables (plastics, paper, aluminum, etc.) is taken to the local MRF (Material Recovery Facility) where it is sorted and batched to be used for products in the future.
-Green waste is taken to the Salt Lake Composting Yard, adjacent to the SLC Landfill, where it is processed in an anaerobic digester and turned into renewable natural gas and organic fertilizer.
+For instance, mixed recyclables (plastics, paper, aluminum, etc.) are taken to the local MRF (Material Recovery Facility) where it is sorted and batched to be used for products in the future.
+Green waste is taken to Wasatch Resource Recovery, in North Salt Lake, where it is processed in an anaerobic digester and turned into renewable natural gas and organic fertilizer.
 Glass is brought back here to Momentum Recycling where it is processed into cullet, after which it is used for things like fiberglass insulation, sandblasting, asphalt strengthening, and glass products.

 What items cannot be recycled?
 Which items are recyclable?